julep-ai/julep/gitbook/README.md

 ## What is Julep AI?

-Julep AI is a platform designed for the rapid development, prototyping, and deployment of AI agents.
-These agents are autonomous applications powered by Large Language Models (LLMs) that can perform a variety of tasks without constant human oversight.
-They operate by planning steps, selecting appropriate tools, and executing actions in a manner that mimics cognitive processes, effectively bridging the gap between complex AI technologies and practical, everyday applications.
+Julep AI is a platform for rapid prototyping, and deployment of AI agents.
+Agents are autonomous applications that use LLMs to plan and perform complex tasks without human oversight.
+They operate by planning steps, selecting appropriate tools, and executing actions to accomplish practical, everyday tasks that require reasoning.

+At its core, Julep AI comprises the following:
+1. A simple and intuitive **framework for building Agents**,
+1. A **memory-store** that agents use to continuously learn from their interactions with users and their environment,
-At its core, Julep AI provides a robust infrastructure that supports the entire lifecycle of an AI agent – from the initial idea scribbled on a virtual napkin to a fully-functional system integrated within a user's environment.
-The platform is web-based, offering a Prompt Integrated Development Environment (IDE) and execution platform that is both versatile for developers and approachable for those with less coding experience.
+1. A web-based **Agent IDE** that allows iterating on agents and complicated prompts is both versatile for developers and approachable for those with less coding experience,
+1. A robust **agent execution infrastructure** that can run agent tasks and inference at scale, and
+1. An **ecosystem of tools and integrations** for use by agents on the platform.

 Julep AI stands out by enabling agents with a form of 'memory', allowing them to save and utilize past interactions and states to make informed decisions and follow through with tasks over time.
-This memory system is not only a technical feat but also a cornerstone of the platform's capability to deliver personalized and context-aware services.
+This memory system is the cornerstone of the platform.

-To put it plainly, think of Julep AI as a workshop where you can craft smart, memory-equipped digital helpers that learn and adapt as they work, ready to be deployed into the digital world to handle tasks that would otherwise require human intelligence and effort.

 ***